keycloakify/docs.keycloakify.dev/importing-assets/in-styles/plain-css.md

 # .css, .sass or .less

-Let's see, as an example, the different ways you have to change the backgrouns image of the login page. &#x20;
+Let's see, as an example, the different ways you have to change the backgrounds image of the login page. &#x20;

 First let's [download a background image](https://coolbackgrounds.io/) an put it in our public directory: